 17 Aug Owning Alport syndrome Through Education and Community

-In response to requests for more face-to-face interaction with other families affected by Alport syndrome, ASF has hosted several Alport Family Meetings in 2016.
-Participants have left feeling empowered and connected to the Alport community.
+In response to requests for more face-to-face interaction with other families affected by Alport syndrome, ASF hosted several Alport Family Meetings in 2016, now known as Alport Connect Together (ACT) events.
+Participants left feeling empowered and connected to the Alport community.

-ASF asked Teen/Young Adult program co-director Ryan, and participants, Rachel (20) and Drew (13), to share their experiences at the St. Louis family meeting the end of July.
+ASF asked Teen/Young Adult program co-director Ryan, and participants, Rachel (20) and Drew (13), to share their St. Louis family meeting experiences.

 With two meetings down and one to go, it is the perfect time to reflect on just how amazing the first two meetings were.
 So many new faces all coming together for one common goal: conquering Alport syndrome!
 As I’ve said before and I’ll continue to reiterate, you can’t lose when you rally together and join forces.
 No battle was won with one individual.
 It takes an army and the ASF family is one tough army…a growing community of amazing families, doctors and most importantly, those affected by Alport syndrome.